arunbear/Mic/README.md

 #### reader => SCALAR

-This is like the reader declaration already described above (except that in this case the key in question is an attribute).
+This can be a string which if present will be the name of a generated reader method.

+This can also be the numerical value 1 in which case the generated reader method will have the same name as the key.

 Readers should only be created if they are logically part of the class API.

 ### semiprivate => ARRAYREF